 Below, you’ll find the steps to seasoning your grill grates:

 - Take off the grates from the grill - if your grill is dirty, it is best to wear a protective pair of gloves to keep your hands clean.

 - Firmly brush both sides of the grate with a wire grill brush to get rid of any burnt meat and debris.
 Soak the grates in a bucket of soapy warm water for 15 minutes if there is significant build-up.
 Don't forget to clean your grill brush in the end.
-(If your grill is new, you can skip this step.)

-- Wipe the grates using a sponge or wet cloth with soapy water.
+- Wipe the grates using a sponge, paper towel or wet cloth with soapy water.
 Rinse the grates thoroughly and let them air-dry completely.

-- If you have a new grill, this will remove any manufacturing oils.
+- If you have a new charcoal grill, this will remove any manufacturing oils.

 - If your grill is older, this will help brush away any excess oil and burnt foods.

-- Prepare a clean cloth and apply an even coating of cooking oil to both sides of the grate.
-Be sure to use an oil such as canola, rapeseed, or peanut oil, or vegetable oil since you will heat and burn your grill to a high heat temperature later.
+- Apply an even coating of cooking oil to both sides of the grate using a clean cloth.
+Use canola, rapeseed, peanut oil or vegetable oil since the grill is exposed to high temperatures.

-- If you have a new grill, coat the inside of your grill pit too, whether it's peanut oil or vegetable oil.
+- If you have a new grill, coat the inside of your grill pit too with peanut oil or vegetable oil.

 - Preheat your grill for 15 minutes.